ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_config/README.md

 ### Facilities - Storage setting variables
 ---
 ### mas_ws_facilities_storage_log_class
-Sets the class for the Log Persistent Volume Claim used for MREF agents.
+Sets the storage class name for the Log Persistent Volume Claim used for MREF agents.

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_LOG_CLASS`
-- Default: `ibmc-file-gold-gid`
+- Default: None - If not set, a default storage class will be auto defined accordingly to your cluster's available storage classes.

 ### mas_ws_facilities_storage_log_mode
 Sets the attach mode of the Log PVC.
+Both `ReadWriteOnce` (if using a block storage class) or `ReadWriteMany` (if using file storage class) are supported.

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_LOG_MODE`
-- Default: `ReadWriteMany`
+- Default: `ReadWriteOnce`

 ### mas_ws_facilities_storage_log_size
 Sets the size of the Log PVC.
+Defaults to 30 Gigabytes

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_LOG_SIZE`
 - Default: `30`

 ### mas_ws_facilities_storage_userfiles_class
-Sets the class for the Userfiles PVC used for MREF agents.
+Sets the storage class name for the Userfiles PVC used for MREF agents.

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_USERFILES_CLASS`
-- Default: `ibmc-file-gold-gid`
+- Default: None - If not set, a default storage class will be auto defined accordingly to your cluster's available storage classes.

 ### mas_ws_facilities_storage_userfiles_mode
 Sets the attach mode of the Userfiles PVC.
+Both `ReadWriteOnce` (if using a block storage class) or `ReadWriteMany` (if using file storage class) are supported.

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_USERFILES_MODE`
-- Default: `ReadWriteMany`
+- Default: `ReadWriteOnce`

 ### mas_ws_facilities_storage_userfiles_size
 Sets the size of the Log PVC.
+Defaults to 50 Gigabytes

 - Optional
 - Environment Variable: `MAS_FACILITIES_STORAGE_USERFILES_SIZE`